minh-phat/Website_selling_wooden_cases/README.md

 # Selling_Woods_Web
 The project to build a website specializing in selling all kinds of wood

-Open the file !Guide.txt to read the instructions to run the web
+-Open the file !Guide.txt to read the instructions to run the web

 <b>User-side page</b> <br/>
 Home page